wa0x6e/cal-heatmap/options/subDomain.md

   </script>
 </div>

+{: .mt-8}

 ## radius

-Radius of each subDomain cell, in pixel
+Border radius of each subDomain cell, in pixel

 ```js
 radius: number,